-- and qualitative assessments and evaluate and manage their respective exposure, taking into account concentration and accumulation risk. - 1.27 NCAs are recommended to ensure that undertakings regularly evaluate and make use of available reinsurance capacity to mitigate accumulation risk related to cyber risks.
-In the specific case of cyber underwriting, NCAs are recommended to ensure that undertakings make use of reinsurers' capacity to be able to bear large cyber events, through the use of specific reinsurance structures, such as excess of loss covers or other non-proportional reinsurance arrangements.
-The use of these structures, as appropriately designed also given the specific nature of cyber risks, should be able to cover both affirmative and non-affirmative exposures. - 1.28 NCAs are recommended to ensure that undertakings support the operational management of cyber risks also through the assessment of the overall solvency needs (Article 45 (1)(a) of Solvency II).
+- 1.27 Being aware and understanding the risk is fundamental for appropriate risk management practices and informed decision-making.
+NCAs should ensure that (re)insurance undertakings develop a comprehensive understanding of potential non-affirmative cyber insurance risk scenarios through the combination of both quantitative (see also Par.
+1.23 a)) and qualitative assessments and evaluate and manage their respective exposure, taking into account concentration and accumulation risk. - 1.28 NCAs are recommended to ensure that undertakings regularly evaluate and make use of available reinsurance capacity to mitigate accumulation risk related to cyber risks.
+In the specific case of cyber underwriting, NCAs are recommended to ensure that undertakings assess the opportunity to make use of of reinsurers' capacity to be able to bear large cyber events, through the use of specific reinsurance structures.
+The possible use of these structures, as appropriately designed also given the specific nature of cyber risks, should be able to cover both affirmative and non-affirmative exposures.
+On the same line, it is important to monitor the availability of such reinsurance structures and establish a dialogue with reinsurers to identify possible gaps. - 1.29 NCAs are recommended to ensure that undertakings support the operational management of cyber risks also through the assessment of the overall solvency needs (Article 45 (1)(a) of Solvency II).
 Where the undertaking concludes, based on the analysis of its current risk exposure, that it is or could be materially exposed to risks revealed by non-affirmative cyber exposures, this should be reflected in the decision and in the design of scenarios used and documented in the own risk and solvency assessment process.